jdahdah/gatsby-plugin-cookiebot/README.md

       cookiebotId: "00000000-0000-0000-0000-000000000000",
       // Optional.
 Turns on Cookiebot's manual mode.
 Defaults to false.
       manualMode: true,
       //  Optional.
-Skip blocking of GTM.
-Defaults to true if manualMode is set to true.
+Block GTM, defaults to true if `manualMode` is set to true.
       blockGtm: false,
       // Optional.
 Enables plugin in development.
-Will cause gatsby-plugin-google-tagmanager to thrown an error when pushing to dataLayer.
+Will cause gatsby-plugin-google-tagmanager to throw an error when pushing to dataLayer.
 Defaults to false.
       includeInDevelopment: true,
-      // Optional.
-Debug mode for plugin development.
-Defaults to false.
-      pluginDebug: true,
     },
   },
 ];